thanasisn/SDR_enhancement_LAP/article/article_doc.md

 distribution of the CE events according to their duration.
 We conclude that although some groups of events last for more than an hour, about
-$79\,\%$ have a duration of equal or less than 5 minutes, likely due to the movements of clouds causing frequent blocking of the direct irradiance, which reduce the duration of the CE events.
+$79\,\%$ have a duration of equal or less than 5 minutes, likely due to the movements of clouds causing frequent blockings of the direct irradiance, which reduce the duration of the CE events.

 ![Figure 3.3: Relative frequency distribution of CE groups of consequent